Lake Trout Fishing Tips

 - Depth is Important - The depth at which you fish for lake trout is very important.
 They tend to like cold water, so you need to go deeper as you get into the warmer seasons.
 After the ice-out you want to be between the surface and 10'.
 In mid-spring you should be about 20' to 30' feet deep, while in late spring about 30' to 45' deep.
 The summer is difficult to determine because they like to stay in the thermal layers that are at around 53 degrees F or in shallow holes where cold water is pumped into the lake by a natural spring.

 - Lure Selection 101 - The type of lure that you want to use when fishing for lake trout will vary based on a number of factors.
 The average size of the lake trout population, depth, the season and available bait fish are very important.
-Always try to select lures that mimic native bait fish and talk with local tackle shop employees and fellow anglers to get an idea of what works where you're fishing.
+Always try to select lures that mimic native bait fish and talk with local tackle shop employees and fellow anglers to get an idea of what fishing gear works where you are fishing.

 - Odds Are in Your Favor - Generally lake trout tend to stay in the same area, even though they aren't schooling fish.
 The odds are that if you catch a lake trout in a specific area then there are likely to be more nearby.
 Stay in the area where you've caught one and you'll most likely catch another.